Promoting Work-Life Balance

-Building Environments Where Employees Can Work with Enthusiasm
+Building Vibrant Environments Where Employees Can Work with Enthusiasm

 Since 2010, Lion has worked to reduce prolonged working hours and encouraged employees to take annual paid leave.
 Through e-learning for all employees on such topics as compliance, we promote understanding of proper work management, including the management of working hours.
-Aiming for a 70% use rate of annual paid leave in 2020, in line with a labor-management agreement, we have proactively encouraged employees to take at least three pre-scheduled days of paid leave per year.
-From 2019 onward, the number of such pre-scheduled days of paid leave has been increased from three to five to further encourage the use of paid leave.
+Aiming for an 80% use rate of annual paid leave in 2021, in line with a labor-management agreement, we are proactively encouraging employees to take at least five pre-scheduled days of paid leave per year.

 Programs to Support a Balance Between Work and Nursing Care

 Lion has enhanced support for employees engaged in nursing care of family members as part of efforts to create an environment that allows employees to continue to work with peace of mind while handling such responsibilities.
-In addition to ordinary annual paid leave, we have in place programs to support nursing care providers, including accumulated leave for nursing care (accumulated expired annual paid leave), shorter work hours for nursing care (short hours flextime system), and nursing care leave of up to 365 days (usable in one-day units).
+In addition to ordinary annual paid leave, we have in place programs to support nursing care providers, including nursing care leave of up to 365 days, shorter work hours for nursing care (short hours flextime system), short-term nursing care leave and accumulated leave for nursing care (accumulated expired annual paid leave).
 Furthermore, we have set up a support website targeting employees aged 40 and over to better provide information on nursing care.

 |Shorter work hours for nursing care